 What levels of supervision are there?

 Your child will be cared for by our dedicated support teams, including house parents, teachers and activity leaders, on site 24 hours a day, 7 days a week.
 On-site there is at least a 1:6 staff to student ratio, and on our Junior Explorer course there is a 1:5 staff to student ratio.

 On study tours, children over 11 years of age can enjoy small periods of free time (up to one hour only) with small groups of friends.
 A member of the Bell team will advise the students on an agreed meeting place, and will be there waiting for them.
 Students aged 7-11 will be accompanied by staff during this time.

 How can I contact my child while they are away?

-Upon arrival at the school, we will encourage your child to contact home to let you know that they have arrived safely using their mobile phone or by email.
+Upon arrival at the school, we will encourage your child to contact home to let you know that they have arrived safely.

 For safety reasons, we recommend that every child brings with them a mobile phone and that they use this to stay in touch with you.

 Each school has wifi in the communal areas, as well as designated computer time, so we can support your child in contacting home via Skype or email.
 Your child can also purchase an International SIM card from all our schools.